Reewr/reactive-sharp/README.md

 Within this repository, you will find two extensino libraries:

--   `ReactiveUI.Dom` - Sets up some basic node components that can be used to create a reactive user interface.that turns into HTML.
+-   `ReactiveSharp.Dom` - Sets up some basic node components that can be used to create a reactive user interface.that turns into HTML.
 It is mostly used for testing and debugging purposes.

--   `ReactiveUI.Godot` - Sets up the required components to create a reactive user interface in Godot.
+-   `ReactiveSharp.Godot` - Sets up the required components to create a reactive user interface in Godot.

 ## Extension Libraries